heksaani/InnuendoCliCpouta/README.md

    # -f    Metadata file
    # view the progress of jobs

-   contrl + c  # to get back to the linux terminal vi/vim/nano test_ecoli  # use your favourite editor to see if job has started

-   # You can also check the real progress of batch jobs by going into directory where job is running
+   # You can monitor the real progress of batch jobs by going into directory where job is running
    # you need to know job name (you can find under jobs folder and job name is your metadata file name without .csv extension)

    cd /mnt/rv_data/jobs/your-user-name/job_folder or cd /mnt/thl/jobs/your-user-name/job_folder